-Focus is a big part of what it takes to become a speed reader.
-If you can learn to focus better you’ll not only read faster, but you’ll do so with better comprehension.
-Learning to focus better will also help you become more productive in your professional or academic career.
+Focus is a big part of what it takes to become a speed reader because it helps retain the information you read.
+If you can learn to focus better, you’ll not only read faster, but you’ll do so with better comprehension.
+Learning to improve your focus will also help you become more productive in your professional or academic career.

 Tip #1: Use Your Hand to Guide Your Eyes While Reading